Streetlights And Contact Voltage

-Seattle City Light has approximately 85,000 streetlights in its 131-square-mile service territory that provide lighting on residential and arterial streets.
-There are about 20,000 metal streetlight poles, and about 17,000 pieces of related metal equipment, such as handhole covers located on the ground near the poles.
+Seattle City Light maintains approximately 85,000 streetlights in its 131-square-mile service territory that provide lighting on residential and arterial streets.
+There are about 20,000 metal streetlight poles, and about 17,000 pieces of related metal equipment, such as handhole covers located in the ground near the poles.

-A number of factors contribute to contact voltage, which include aging infrastructure, weather, improper installation, rodent activity, copper wire theft, and corrosion.
-To address these factors, a 10-year horizon plan has been drafted that prioritizes infrastructure replacement and refurbishment.
+Many factors contribute to contact voltage, which include aging infrastructure, weather, improper installation, rodent activity, copper wire theft, and corrosion.
+To address these factors, a 10-year plan is in place to prioritize infrastructure replacement and refurbishment.
 The plan indicates where City Light needs to strategically invest available budget to bring the streetlight assets up to current safety codes.

 The best way to avoid contact voltage is to exercise caution while walking.
 Most cases of contact voltage occur during winter months when weather can be a factor and when streetlights are on for longer hours.

 Here are some tips on how to avoid possible contact voltage:

 - When walking your pet, be aware if your pet acts strangely around any potentially energized metal equipment;

 - Avoid contact with metal equipment that could be energized;